 I recently posted a recipe for broiled steelhead trout with cherry tomato and shallot relish where a lot of flavor comes from the relish to make a balanced and complete dish.
 In this recipe, all the flavor is contained within the fish itself and no additional sauces are needed.

-The ingredient list for this recipe is slightly longer than those in the nowadays popular 3-ingredient or 5-ingredient recipes but all of the ingredients here are simple and should be readily available in most kitchens.
+The ingredients for this recipe are fairly simple and should be readily available in most kitchens.
 You can substitute fresh ginger root, parsley and cilantro for dried ones but trust me, fresh herbs and root make this dish so much more flavorful.
-Fish really benefits from fresh herbs.
+Fish really benefits from fresh herbs as it quickly and easily absorbs flavors.

 Side dishes for this baked trout

-My personal favorite side dish to serve with this trout is roasted vegetables, you can find the recipe here.
+My personal favorite side dish to serve with this trout is roasted vegetables.
 I was tempted to make this a one pan or, rather, a one sheet dish, together with the roasted vegetables, but it’s just an opportunity to mess things up.
-Both require different baking times and overcrowding would lead to less then optimal roasting and browning so I kept the two separate.
+Both require different baking times and overcrowding would lead to less then optimal roasting and browning.

 Baked Honey Garlic Steelhead Trout RecipePrint Pin Rate